The Steel Helmet: Production

 In October 1950, Fuller made his film in ten days with twenty-five extras who were UCLA students and a plywood tank, in a studio using mist, and exteriors shot in Griffith Park for $104,000.

 According to Ben Mankiewicz of Turner Classic Movies, Fuller wrote the script in a week.
 The Steel Helmet grossed more than $2 million.

-The Steel Helmet confronts American racism when a North Korean Communist prisoner baits a black soldier in conversation with accounts of American society's Jim Crow rules.
-Moreover, the Korean soldier makes the first-ever mention, in a Hollywood film, of the internment of Japanese Americans in World War II.
-The film infuriated the military, who had provided assistance in the form of military stock footage.
-Army personnel summoned Fuller for a conference on the film.
-The U.S. Army was upset over Zack's shooting of a prisoner of war.
-Fuller replied that in his World War II service it frequently happened, and had his former commanding officer, Brigadier General George A. Taylor, telephone the Pentagon to confirm it.
-The Communist newspaper The Daily Worker condemned The Steel Helmet as a right-wing fantasy.
+The Steel Helmet confronts American racism when a North Korean Communist prisoner baits a black soldier over the inequalities he suffers both in the service and on the home front.
+He is rudely rebuffed by the character.
+The Korean soldier also makes the first-ever mention in a Hollywood film of the internment of Japanese Americans in World War II.
+The film infuriated the military with one particular scene involving Zack's killing of a prisoner of war.
+Army personnel summoned Fuller for a conference on the film, Fuller replied that in his World War II service it frequently happened, and had his former commanding officer, Brigadier General George A. Taylor, telephone the Pentagon to confirm it.
+According to Fuller, the Communist newspaper The Daily Worker stated that The Steel Helmet "shows what beasts American soldiers are" while calling the director a reactionary for making said beast the hero of the film.

 Fuller cast Gene Evans, refusing a major studio's interest in filming The Steel Helmet with John Wayne as Sergeant Zack.
 Fuller threatened to quit when the producers wanted Evans replaced by Larry Parks.
 Mickey Knox claimed to have been Fuller's first choice for Zack, but he turned the film down.